 Had the Royal Society no other duties to discharge save those in connection with the preparation of its publications, it would, like other scientific societies, have work enough on hand fully to occupy its time and absorb its resources; but the performance of these duties fills up only part of its programme.
-In this respect the society differs from field of activities about which most, even of our fellows, know little, and the world outside still less.
-Our Year-book, indeed, presents a formidable list of the public functions which have devolved upon the Royal Society.
+In this respect the society differs from other learned bodies.
+It possesses a large and diversified field of activities about which most, even of our fellows, know little, and the world outside still less.
+Our Yearbook, indeed, presents a formidable list of the public functions which have devolved upon the Royal Society.
 That list, however, conveys no adequate idea of the varied and even exacting character of some of its items; but, over and above the functions therein enumerated, others of a less public kind make large demands upon the time and thought of many of our fellows.